EditSIMS/Pico-ducky/README.md

 Use this to test the bluetooth signal and to make sure the Pi is running without issues.

+- RESET

+Use this to reset the MCU.

 **KEYS:**

 - lcontrol : Left Control